 3.1.
 Precision

-For raster data precession is evaluated as the image accuracy and the metadata quality which includes bands and other data like depth and number of bands .
+For raster data precision is evaluated as the image accuracy and the metadata quality which includes bands and other data like depth and number of bands .
 Data Quality in satellite images refers to the quality of the image and accuracy of the image in relation to the position and size of the object in the image.
 Several of the GIS products suffer image quality due to low visibility or image resolution.

 3.1.1.
 Accuracy of bands in GIS data